 - 5. In what ways do you feel your gang awareness programs were effective?
+Our efforts have been effective in making administration, staff, students, and the community aware of the identification and reporting of gang related activities.
 It provides detail on a process for anyone who may feel that gangs are present. - 6.
 How were/are administrators and teachers trained to implement your gang policy/regulations?